EPCCed/2026-03-02-Fortran-intro/_episodes/08-modules.md

     module-subprograms ]
   end [ module [ module-name ]]
 ```
-The `contains` statement separates the specification statements from
+The `contains` statement separates the specification statements from module
-module sub-programs.
+sub-programs.
+Sub-programs, or _procedures_,  consist of functions and/or
-Sub-programs, or _procedures_,  consist of functions and/or subroutines,
+subroutines which will cover in the [next episode]({{ page.root }}{% link
-of which more later.
+_episodes/09-functions-subroutines.md %}).

 ### Digression: compilation of modules, and programs